ErrorNotFound/ImbaBet/README.md

 # Welcome to ImbaBet

-ImbaBet is a self-hostable MVC application betting game, that lets you and your friends compete against each other at the next major sporting event (e.g. a football World Cup).
+ImbaBet is a self-hostable betting game, that lets you and your friends compete against each other for the next major sporting event (e.g. a football World Cup).

 - [Features](#features)
 - [Getting started](#getting-started)